Uffington, Oxfordshire: Tom Brown's School Museum

 The village school mentioned in the book "Tom Brown's Schooldays" is now Tom Brown's School Museum, with exhibits on Thomas Hughes, the Uffington White Horse, and other local subjects.
 A notice board outside the building includes the following history:

 The Old Schoolroom was founded in 1617 by Thomas Saunders, a wealthy merchant from Woolstone, with places for 12 "worthy boys" - 8 from Uffington and 4 from Woolstone.
 It is referenced in the well-known book "Tom Brown's Schooldays", written by Thomas Hughes who was born in Uffington in 1822.
 The building was used as a village reading room from 1872 until 1984 when it became the village museum, and has a collection of 137 editions of Tom Brown's Schooldays.
 'John Betjeman.'
 The museum also has copies of correspondence by John Betjeman, our other village literary great, who lived in Uffington from 1934 to 1945.
 'Uffington Village Hall.'
 This is named the Thomas Hughes Memorial Hall after the author of the book "Tom Brown's Schooldays".

 Amenities and events

 Uffington has a pub, the Fox and Hounds.
 Uffington United Football Club plays in North Berks Football League Division Three.
 Uffington Cricket Club plays in Oxfordshire Cricket Association Division Four.
 Uffington also has a tennis club.
 The Uffington White Horse Show is held annually, with the profits being distributed for the benefit of the residents of Uffington, Baulking and Woolstone by a registered charity.

+Twin towns – sister cities

+Uffington was twinned with Saint Paterne - Le Chevain for 25 years before being dissolved in 2016.